What Is CBD and Is It Legal? What You Need to Know

 - Fiber: The same qualities that make hemp a waterproof construction material also makes it a waterproof fiber that can be used to create textiles such as fabric, canvas, and carpet.
 Due to the cannabis plant being made illegal in the early 20th century, both marijuana and hemp, its place as a strong, natural fiber was nearly forgotten.

 - Food and Nutrition: Most of the nutrition of the hemp plant is found in its seeds.
-The seeds contain no CBD but contain high amounts of omega-3 fatty acids and other nutrients that make them a healthy addition to your diet.
+The seeds contain no CBD but contain high amounts of omega-3 fatty acids and other nutrients that make them an addition to your diet.
 Hemp seed oil can be used when cooking as well as on the skin and hair.

 Common Hemp-Derived CBD Products